KlimaDAO/klimadao-solidity/docs/src/src/protocol/tokens/regular/KlimaToken.sol/interface.IERC2612Permit.md

 ### nonces

 *Returns the current ERC2612 nonce for `owner`.
-This value must be included whenever a signature is generated for {permit}.
+This value must be included whenever a signature is generated for [permit](/src/protocol/tokens/regular/KlimaToken.sol/interface.IERC2612Permit.md#permit).
 Every successful call to {permit} increases ``owner``'s nonce by one.
 This prevents a signature from being used multiple times.*